heinsense2/AIO_CaseStudy/README.md

 # AIO CaseStudy

-## A Case Study for Object Detection of Selected Marine Life Species from FathomNet Data
+## A Case Study for Object Detection of Selected Marine Species from FathomNet Data

 This guide provides code and presents a guideline on how results presented in the paper:

 *Demystifying image-based machine learning: a practical guide to automated analysis of imagery using modern machine learning tools*

 were obtained.
-It is by no means a step by step instruction manual.

 The code includes bash shell and Python scripts and makes use of [`fathomnet-py`](https://github.com/fathomnet/fathomnet-py) and [`YOLOv5`](https://github.com/ultralytics/yolov5).
 These scripts are known to run on and have been tested on Ubuntu 18.04 LTS and 20.04 LTS.
 Python >= 3.7 is required.